Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \textbf{Datasets Used for Computing \(\mathbf{I_U}\) and \(\mathbf{I_S}\)}.
 To identify safety-critical regions in the model, we follow~\cite{wei2024assessing} to prepare two types of datasets: \textbf{safety dataset}, for attributing safety-related behaviors, and \textbf{utility dataset}, for attributing utility-related behaviors.
 Each dataset is structured in a (prompt, response) format.
 Specifically, the safety dataset is compiled using harmful instructions from \textit{AdvBench} \citep{zou2023representation}.
 We also divide \textit{AdvBench} into \textit{AdvBench\textsubscript{eval}} (100 instructions for evaluation) and \textit{AdvBench\textsubscript{attr}} (420 instructions for attribution).
 We prompt \textit{Llama2-7B-chat} with \textit{AdvBench\textsubscript{attr}}, collecting responses that refrain from following harmful instructions.
 For the utility dataset, we filter out safety-related (prompt, response) pairs using sensitive phrase matching~\citep{qi2023fine} from \textit{Alpaca-Cleaned}, a refined version of the \textit{Alpaca} dataset~\citep{taori2023stanford}.

-By performing structured pruning at various ratios and evaluating the impact on both utility and safety performance, we can accurately categorize the model’s computing units.
+By performing structured pruning at various ratios (from a large pruning ratio to gradually decrease) and evaluating the impact on both utility and safety performance, we can accurately categorize the model’s computing units.
 The pruning process involves removing the least critical units and measuring performance degradation, ensuring that our attribution of units is aligned with their actual contribution to model behavior.